Yassir050/Spam-Message-Detector/README.md

 spam            ...
 Model saved to: models/spam_model.pkl

-The exact results may vary depending on the dataset and model configuration.
+The exact evaluation results may vary depending on the dataset and model configuration.

+⸻

+⚙️ GitHub Actions

+The repository includes a GitHub Actions workflow that automatically:

+1. Checks out the repository.
+2. Sets up Python.
+3. Installs project dependencies.
+4. Runs the training pipeline.

+This helps make the project more reproducible and demonstrates basic CI/CD workflow experience.

+⸻

-📚 Skills Practiced
+🧠 Skills Practiced

 This project demonstrates practical experience with: